Online Safety at Bridport Primary School

 There is also another very good document called Cyber Bullying – Advice for Young Children produced by Kidscape.
 It details how to prevent cyber bullying by giving points to follow before hitting send.
 The cyber world is a real world with real consequences, so it is important to always think before you post.

 Each year the children have a talk by the Safe Schools Communities Team – SSCT (Educational branch of community police) to update them about the importance of Online Safety.
 This year the SSCT are aiming their sessions at just years 2 and 6.
-The next sessions are arranged for Thursday 14th February 2019.
+The next sessions are arranged for Thursday 14th February 2019 with a parents internet safety session booked for Wednesday June 12th at 4pm.
 Click here to see the latest SSCT Newsletters.